Hatteras Area Information

 Hatteras diving is about the best there is on the mid-Atlantic coast.
 We have the beautiful water, the best shipwrecks, and an island unmarred by the development and growth onslaught seen in other seaside resort towns.
 If you’re thinking it would be a nice mini-vacation for the family while you are on-board the boat diving all day: you’re right!
 Hatteras is very family oriented with plenty of topside activities; swimming, surfing, windsurfing, Kiteboarding, fishing, birding, antique hunting, sightseeing, or just relaxing.
 It is home to the Cape Hatteras National Seashore, which is controlled by the US Park Service.

 The choices for lodging are many, ranging from campgrounds where you can pitch a tent to rentals of beachfront homes that sleep 20 people.
-There are numerous locally owned motels and many have efficiency apartments that the whole dive group can share.
+There are locally owned motels and many have efficiency apartments that the whole dive group can share.
 Listed below are several choices for your stay on Hatteras.

 Accommodations